How to Jump HigherNov 19, 2022

-It's a sunny Saturday morning and I'm at the local playground with my seven-year-old son, George, and his nine-year-old sister, Giavanna.
+It's a sunny Saturday morning and I'm at the local playground with my nine-year-old son, George, and his eleven-year-old sister, Giavanna.

 So far it's been a busy day of bike rides and seeing who can swing the highest on the swing set.